MackCesar/MetalDiffusion/README.md

 # MetalDiffusion
-## Stable Diffusion in TensorFlow / Keras for Apple Metal on Intel Macs
+## Stable Diffusion for Intel and Silicon Mac's via Apple Metal

-A Keras / Tensorflow implementation of Stable Diffusion, intended for Apple Metal on Intel Macs.
+Stable Diffusion, intended for Apple Metal on Intel Macs.
 This implementation will utilize GPU's on Intel Macs.

-The weights were ported from the original implementation of Stable Diffusion.

 ## Installation